eunomia-bpf/bpf-developer-tutorial/src/9-runqlat/README_en.md

-# eBPF Beginner's Development Tutorial 9: Capturing Process Scheduling Latency and Recording as Histogram
+# eBPF Tutorial by Example 9: Capturing Process Scheduling Latency and Recording as Histogram

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool on the Linux kernel.
 It allows developers to dynamically load, update, and run user-defined code at runtime.